-In order to be successful in the market, it is important for your company to understand Taiwan medical device reimbursement.
+In order to be successful in the market, it is important for your company to understand medical device reimbursement in Taiwan.
 Taiwan’s National Health Insurance (NHI) Program was established in 1995 in order to provide affordable, good quality health coverage to all citizens.
 Previously, three different insurance systems were in effect, offering nearly a dozen different insurance programs.
 These programs were only available to labor, government, and agricultural workers and in total, only about 60 percent of the country’s total population was covered by health insurance.
 Today, the NHI, which is overseen by Taiwan’s Department of Health (DOH), is a mandatory insurance system.
 All Taiwanese citizens are required to join the program; foreigners with Taiwan resident permits and their dependents are also eligible for enrollment.
 The NHI is comprised of three main divisions: insured citizens, contracted healthcare providers, and the Bureau of National Health Insurance (BNHI).
 Premiums are based on an employee’s income and paid on a monthly basis to the BNHI.

 The BNHI has two Taiwan medical device reimbursement approval systems in place: a fee-for-service schedule and a case-payment system.
 Under the fee-for-service system, the insured are responsible for a co-payment to the medical service provider; the provider makes a claim to the BNHI for reimbursement of the remainder of the medical expenses.
 The BNHI will review the total number of points of services reported by the medical facility, calculate the amount due for each point, and pay in full.
 The fee-for-service fee schedule is frequently reviewed by professional medical societies and BNHI-related committees, and approved by the NHI Committee for the Arbitration of Medical Costs.